naholyr/express-contrib/Readme.md

     PUT /forums/:id       ->  update
     GET /forums/:id       ->  destroy

+__NOTE:__ this functionality will surely grow with time, and as data store clients evolve we can provide close integration.

 ## Contributors

 The following are the major contributors of Express Contrib (in no specific order).